 7. Weka –

-WEKA is a very sophisticated data mining tool.
+WEKA is a very sophisticated best data mining tool.
 It shows you various relationships between the data sets, clusters, predictive modelling, visualization etc. There are a number of classifiers you can apply to get more insight into the data.

 8. Rattle –

 Rattle stands for the R Analytical Tool to Learn Easily.
 It presents statistical and visual summaries of data, transforms data into forms that can be readily modelled, builds both unsupervised and supervised models from the data, presents the performance of models graphically, and scores new datasets.

 It is a free and open source best data mining toolkit written in the statistical language R using the Gnome graphical interface.
 It runs under GNU/Linux, Macintosh OS X, and MS/Windows.